-Martha Stewart Living Omnimedia Inc. (MSO) was sued by a shareholder over a proposed increase in the number of shares in a stock option plan.
+Martha Stewart Living Omnimedia Inc. (MSO:US) was sued by a shareholder over a proposed increase in the number of shares in a stock option plan.

 Investor Helene Hutt filed the lawsuit today in New York State Supreme Court in Manhattan, accusing the New York-based company and its directors of violating their fiduciary duties of “care, loyalty and good faith” and putting their personal interests ahead of those of stockholders.